vespa-engine/blog/_drafts/lucene-linguistics.md

 Luckily, the Vespa team quickly implemented a [change](https://github.com/vespa-engine/vespa/pull/28472) that allowed for configuration of `Path` type to be declared `optional`.
 For the Lucene linguistics it meant 2 things:
 1. Base component configuration became simpler.
-1. When no path is set up, the `CustomAnalyzer` loads resource files from the classpath of the application package, i.e. even more flexibility where to put resource files.
+1. When no path is set up, the `CustomAnalyzer` loads resource files from the classpath of the application package, i.e. even more flexibility in where to put resource files.

 To wrap it up:
 Lucene Linguistics accepts a configuration in which custom Lucene analysis components can be fully configured.